 Remember that the key to passing the CPA Exam is not just memorizing answers but understanding content.
 You want a test bank that not only tells you the right answer but also explains why your choice was correct or incorrect.

-The best supplement will help you refine and add to your notes.
+will help you refine and add to your notes.
 On-target multiple choice questions will help you refine your thought process and your method for tackling questions and problems.

 You want software that is flexible and that allows you to customize your study sessions to your particular needs.
 Find a test bank that permits you to choose subtopics as well as the number of MCQs and simulations.
 Customization gives you more productive study.